Building a Neural Network from Scratch with Python & NumPy

 self.b1_grad = np.sum(self.delta_hidden, axis=0, keepdims=True) / m

-# Update the weights and biases using gradient descent
+# Update weights and biases via gradient descent

 self.W2 += learning_rate * self.W2_grad